ipod1g/simple-cv/README.md

 ### Initial

 -  Goal is to make a CV that is as simple as possible to focus mainly on legibility with lightweight interactibility
+-  Ideally with responsive design and links to relevant contents

 ### Problems